hrsh7th/nvim-cmp/README.md

 #### How to setup mapping?

-You can found any mapping solution in [Example mappings](https://github.com/hrsh7th/nvim-cmp/wiki/Example-mappings).
+You can find all the mapping solutions in [Example mappings](https://github.com/hrsh7th/nvim-cmp/wiki/Example-mappings).

 Source creation